mriffler/UserManual/docs/source/pages/ProductGuide.rst

    :alt: SNAP open example
    :align: center

-   SNAP example: select RGB profile (e.g. 4/3/2)
+   SNAP example: Select RGB profile (e.g. 4/3/2)

 The selected RGB combination will be shown in a :ref:`new window <snapRGB>`.